Gwen Ifill: Death

 On November 14, PBS NewsHour devoted their full show in tribute to her.
 Over the course of the following week, this developed into a series of tributes on various NewsHours as "Remembering Gwen."
 Sara Just of PBS and WETA-TV called Ifill "a journalist's journalist".

 President Obama extended his condolences to Ifill's family, saying that he "always appreciated [her] reporting even when [he] was at the receiving end of one of her tough interviews."
 Speaker of the House Paul Ryan, in expressing his condolences, described Ifill as "an incredibly talented and respected journalist."
 First Lady Michelle Obama was among the thousands of mourners who attended Ifill's funeral at the Metropolitan African Methodist Episcopal Church in Washington, D.C.

+In popular culture

+Ifill was featured in a PBS Kids series, Xavier Riddle and the Secret Museum in the episode, "I Am Gwen Ifill".

+Ifill was portrayed by Queen Latifah in the cold open of Episode 4 of Season 34 of Saturday Night Live.

+Ifill is featured on a United States Postal Service stamp issued in 2019 as part of the postal service’s Black Heritage series.